queer-community-allies/queer-community-allies/resources/index.md

 ---

 ## For Local Teens, By Local Queers+Allies
 This list is for our local Utah County & south Salt Lake County LGBTQQIPPA+ teens and their families.
-We include mostly local spots and support groups and a few virtual-access.

 - [Virtual community](#virtual-community)
 - [Local Teen & Family Support](#️-local-teen--family-support)